cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/segmentation-mixins.md

 };
 ```

-This mixin implements a "drag-to-define-a-circle" deliniation mechanism, and as such plugs its methods into `BaseTool` API for dealing with appropriate interactions such as down/touch, drag and release for both mouse and touch interactions.
+This mixin implements a "drag-to-define-a-circle" deliniation mechanism, and as such plugs its methods into `BaseTool` API for dealing with appropriate user input such as down/touch, drag and release for both mouse and touch interactions.

-The `renderToolData` renders the circle to the canvas whilst dilineation is in process. `BaseSegmentationTool` calls a mixin's `initializeMixin` method in its constructor, if present.
+The `renderToolData` function renders the circle to the canvas whilst dilineation is in process.

-The `_applyStrategy` calls the Tool's `activeStrategy` method with an augmented cornerstone event with an additional `operationData` property:
+The `_applyStrategy` function here calls `BaseTool`'s `applyActiveStrategy` method:

 ```js
 //src/mixins/segmentation/circleSegmentationMixin.js